“Where the heck are you?” Stacy demanded through the phone.

 As she straightened, he saw her cheeks blushed pink in embarrassment.
 Grabbing her hand, he pulled her onto his lap and pressed a kiss to her cheek, close to her ear.
 Wordlessly, he stabbed a forkful of omelet and held it out for her to take a bite.
 He refused to let her to feel guilty for what happened the night before.
 She had no reason to.
 Just as he refused to feel guilty when he brushed her hair away from her face and leisurely kissed the Tabasco off her lips before he let her go.

 While he ate, she set bowls, utensils and the ingredients for the cookies on the counter in an assembly line fashion, and pre-heated the oven.
 Dolly circled the room for a place to nap, settling on the rug in front of the patio doors.
 The room warmed with the oven, the air comfortable and inviting as the sun rose, and Dolly let out a sigh of contentment.
 Dan agreed with the sentiment.
-It was impossible for the morning to get any better, but then Stacy proved him wrong when she turned on the radio and her hips began to sway to the music.
+He believed it impossible for the morning to get any better, but then Stacy proved him wrong when she turned on the radio and her hips began to sway to the music.

 “Okay, let’s do this.”
 Dan pushed his plate back.
 He was stuffed, but he was awake and ready for anything.